MohamedMostafa259/Analysis-of-Study-Method-vs.-CGPA-Survey/README.md

 - [Potential Issues](#potential-issues)

 ## Introduction
 Effective study methods play a crucial role in academic success.
 This project investigates the correlation between various study methods and student performance, as measured by Cumulative Grade Point Average (CGPA).
-The survey was conducted among second-year Computer and Information Sciences (CIS) students at EUI, aiming to uncover which study methods they primarily employ when preparing for final exams.
+The survey was conducted among second-year Computer and Information Sciences (CIS) students at the Egypt University of Informatics (EUI), aiming to uncover which study methods they primarily employ when preparing for final exams.
 The analysis primarily utilizes descriptive statistics to provide insights into the learning habits and academic performance of the surveyed students.

 ## Research Questions
-1. Which study method is most frequently used by high-achieving second-year CIS students at EUI?
+1. Which study method is the most frequently used by high-achieving second-year CIS students at EUI?
-2. What is the most prevalent study method used by second-year CIS students at EUI?
+2. What is the most common study method used by second-year CIS students at EUI?

 ## Hypothesis
-It is hypothesized that high-achieving students prefer active study methods, particularly written & summarized notes with highlights, as these methods may reflect deeper engagement and understanding of the material compared to passive methods like online revisions.
+It is hypothesized that high-achieving students prefer active study methods, particularly written & summarized notes with highlights, as these methods may reflect deeper engagement and understanding of the material compared to passive methods like online revisions, which may be the most common study method.

 ## Population of Interest
 The population of interest for this study comprises second-year CIS students at EUI.